 Department of Engineering

 The Regents’ Engineering Transfer Program (RETP) is an articulated program between Georgia Institute of Technology, Georgia Southern University, and Armstrong Atlantic State University.
-In this program, students complete their first two years of engineering coursework at Armstrong, and those who successfully complete the program and who meet the GPA transfer requirements are admitted to either Georgia Tech or Georgia Southern as rising juniors.
+In this program, students complete their first two years of engineering coursework at Armstrong, and those who successfully complete the program and who meet specific GPA transfer requirements are admitted to either Georgia Tech or Georgia Southern as rising juniors.
 Note that the RETP GPA requirements for receiving institutions differ.
-RETP students who attend Georgia Tech can complete bachelor of science degrees in aerospace, biomedical, chemical, civil, computer, electrical, industrial, materials science, mechanical, nuclear and radiological, or polymer and fiber engineering at Georgia Tech’s Atlanta campus.
+RETP students who attend Georgia Tech can complete bachelor of science degrees in aerospace, biomedical, chemical and biomolecular, civil, computer, electrical, environmental, industrial, materials science, or nuclear and radiological engineering at Georgia Tech’s Atlanta campus.
 RETP students transferring to Georgia Southern can complete bachelor of science degrees in civil, computer, electrical, or mechanical engineering.
 Georgia Tech and Georgia Southern engineering degrees are also accredited by the Accreditation Board of Engineering and Technology (ABET).

 The cooperative education program offers students the opportunity to gain practical, on-the-job training with both local and national engineering firms while pursuing their engineering education.
 Cooperative education students usually alternate periods of course enrollment with periods of employment that allows them to reinforce classroom study with industry experience while earning wages.

 The Armstrong Atlantic Engineering Society encourages students to form networks and develop friendships while expanding their knowledge of engineering.
 It is an opportunity for engineering students to be involved in community outreach projects as well as become more aware of the various opportunities in engineering that Savannah has to offer.
 We encourage our students to join professional societies related to their engineering discipline.